briankyckelhahn/Dollop/README.md

 This project is licensed under a Creative Commons Attribution-NoDerivs 3.0 Unported license.
 That means that you cannot distribute changes you make to this project.
+You are also prohibited from distributing the binaries, bytecodes, and other derivatives of code that has been changed.
 However, if you make changes to this project in the course of working at a company and want to distribute those changes to your co-workers at that company so that they can use those changes in the course of their work at that company, Brian has no intention of suing you for doing so.

 <h1>Installation</h1>
 <h2>Pre-requisites</h2>